 What Are Some of the Most Common Failures That Lead to Lawsuit Issues?

-Most people think that dentists have higher risks of being named in malpractice lawsuits.
+Most people think that dentists have higher risks of being in malpractice lawsuits.
 National Practitioner DataBank states that dental hygienists or dental assistants got reported for medical malpractice and adverse action reports.
 It reached up to 2,530 reports between 2003 and 2013.
-Some of the cases included are discussed below.
+Some of the cases are below.

 Failure to Notice Oral Cancer